 A quick history of feed deltas

 Delta updates for syndication feeds has been around since 2004 when they were proposed under the name “RFC 3229+feed” by Bob Wyman.
 Whyman worked at the time on the feed aggregator PubSub.com, and was probably very familiar with how inefficiencies feed delivery can be.
 He proposed taking the primarily binary focused delta encoding aspects of RFC 3229 HTTP: Delta encoding in HTTP, and re-purposing them for feed delivery.

-Fast forward to today, and HTTP implementations are much more capable than they where back in 2004.
-Taking the original 2004-proposal and assuming that the HTTP implementations are now actually somewhat competent, delta updating feeds can now be made a reality.
+Fast forward to today, and HTTP implementations are much more capable than they were back in 2004.
+Taking the original 2004-proposal and assuming that the HTTP implementations are now somewhat competent, delta updating feeds can now be made a reality.